 Phonics at The Meadows

 All pupils within the Semi-formal and Formal pathway at the Meadows school will be given the opportunity to develop their phonics skills, if appropriate.
 As a school we follow Read Write Inc., a phonics programme that is used to support children with their reading and spelling.
 We also draw upon other approaches that may support individual children.
-The DfE would state the selected synthetic systematic programme must be taught with “fidelity”, however this would not be inline with our curriculum intent.
+The DfE would state the selected synthetic systematic programme must be taught with “fidelity”.
 Staff at school have the flexibility to adapt their pedagogy to meet the needs, strengths and motivations of their students, within the structure of Read Write Inc’s cumulative progression of sounds and books.

 Students currently access phonics sessions within there own class groups, these are delivered at the appropriate level after students have been assessed.